cgrinaldi/learn-sublime/lesson.md

 **Exercise**: With the files open, quickly navigate between the different tabs using _Goto Anything_.

+NOTE: Another trick to navigating between tabs is the following: `Shift + Command + [` and `Shift + Command + ]`

 ### Step 4: Experiment with Fuzzy Matching

 When typing in the _Goto Anything_ input box, it is actually using fuzzy matching to search for the files.
-What that means is that it doesn't really care what order you put the characters in.
+What this means is that it doesn't really care what order you put the characters in.
 It ranks each file's path to how similar it is to your input.

-What this means is that you can also search for specific directories, in case you don't quite remember the file name you are looking for.
+Using fuzzy matching, you can also search for specific directories, in case you don't quite remember the file name you are looking for.

 **Exercise**: Type "js" in the _Goto Anything_ input box.
 You should see only the files within the "js" directory appear.